sweetmixture/SLAM.2.2.4/README.md

 once the run is successfully done, you will get: `out.xyz`, `out.cube`, `out.txt` and `geo.txt.next`,
 where `geo.txt.next` is auto-generated file in the format of `geo.txt`.
-If the optimisation is not fully done, you can simply detach `.next` and feed the dump into a reoptimisation.
+If the optimisation is not fully done, you can simply detach `.next` and feed the dump into re-optimisation.

 * * *

 ### 3. Standard Output File